 Although this strategy helps them mitigate their risk, a consequence of such stringent eligibility criteria is that new businesses lacking a credit history can have trouble getting access to funds.

-If you do encounter trouble qualifying for a small business loan, you can take comfort knowing you have other options:
+If you do encounter trouble qualifying for a small business loan, you may have other options:

-A personal loan may be the best loan for your small business.
+A personal loan may be worth considering for your small business.

 Here’s the key difference between personal loans that can be used for business and business loans: